The key steps required to get up and running with ROC Mining are

 1. Purchase or hire a ROC.
 In this guide I’ll cover hiring

-2. Purchase some mining armour if you are going to mine on a planet that has extreme temperatures (e.g. Aberdeen or Arial)
+3. Purchase some mining armour if you are going to mine on a planet that has extreme temperatures (e.g. Aberdeen or Arial)

-5. Prospect for minerals to mine
+5. Prospect minerals

-6. Mine the minerals
+6. Mine minerals

-7. Sell the minerals you have mined
+7. Sell minerals

-To hire a ROC, ship and purchase your mining armour you need to head to a station that has a refinery such as the following:
+To hire a ROC, ship and purchase your mining armour you need to head to a station that has a refinery such as the following.

 • MIC-L1 Shallow Frontier Station